 Flood Insurance Study.
-The current version of a study of flood discharges and flood profiles for a community adopted and published by FEMA, together with any amendments, additions, revisions or substitutions issued by FEMA at any time.
-The FIS also includes its associated FIRMs.
+The current version of a study of flood discharges and flood profiles for a community adopted and published by FEMA7 together with any amendments, additions, revisions, or substitutions issued by FEMA at any time.
+The results of the FIS also includes its associated are shown on the FIRMs.
+The accompanying description of the FIS is called a FIS report and contains detailed flood elevation data.